 Hi.
-My name is Hoff Matthews and this is a blog about pop culture’s winners.
-Every week I’ll review the works that found the most commercial success in the major categories of popular media: Albums, films, television and books.
+My name is Hoff Matthews and this is a podcast (formerly a blog) about pop culture’s winners.
+Every week my guest and I review the works that found the most commercial success in the major categories of popular media: Albums, films, television and books.
 (I reserve the right to add categories like viral GIFs or whatever, but for now I’ll stick to the traditional stuff.)

 I’m starting this project because I think that in today’s niche-y culture, it’s very easy to become oblivious to big, significant cultural phenomena that don’t happen to fall into the genres or subgenres that you’ve decided define your own individual tastes.
 I live in New York, and I think cosmopolitan city slickers like us are particularly susceptible to this kind of tunnel vision, precisely because we think we’re immune to it; we believe that the whole world comes to us and that we therefore don’t need to reach out in curiosity to the rest of society, and then we end up in our own little bubble where we think everybody watches Mad Men and listens to Animal Collective and follows all the stuff that’s actually kind of specific to our own little clique.
 (Or maybe that’s not true, and urban media nerds really do have their finger on the American pulse!
 We’ll find out!)